 Consequences of Poor Sleep

-We all know sleep is necessary, but it’s up to us as individuals to make sure we get it.
+So now we know that sleep is necessary, but it’s up to each of us to make sure we get enough rest.
 In the end, getting better sleep helps you lead a better life.

 Terry Cralle, RN is a registered nurse, certified clinical sleep educator, certified professional in Healthcare Quality, and has devoted much of her career to sleep health and wellness.
 As an educator and co-founder of a four-bed sleep disorders center, she serves as a consultant and speaker for numerous organizations, including schools, hospitals and corporations.
 She's the author of Sleeping Your Way to the Top and Snoozby and the Great Big Bedtime Battle.
 For more visit www.terrycralle.com.